benc-uk/go-rest-api/readme.md

 # Go - REST API Starter Kit & Library

-This is a template & starter for creating a REST based HTTP microservice / backend server in Go, with supporting functions and helpers.
+This is a set of packages for creating a REST based HTTP microservices / backend servers in Go, with supporting functions and helpers.
 It's fairly opinionated and acts a little like a very minimal mini framework.

 It purposefully doesn't use any framework instead focusing on the base HTTP library and [Chi](https://github.com/go-chi/chi) for routing.
 Approaches such as composition which are idiomatic to Go, rather than classic dependency injection have been used.

-The `cmd` folder has an example of a working server/service which will accept REST requests and has a minimal API serving as a reference.
+The `cmd` folder has an example of a working server/service which will accept REST requests and has a minimal API, serving as a reference.

 The `pkg` folder has a number of Go packages to support running REST APIs in Go, these are described in detail below